KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Technical Approach

 \subsection{Scene Querying and Hierarchical RAG}

 In general, 3D scene graphs are often paired with LLMs~\cite{conceptgraphs, Werby-RSS-24, rotondi2025fungraph} to answer user queries.
 However, serializing the entire scene graph into a single prompt can overwhelm an LLM's context window.
 Moreover, LLMs' performance degrades when processing long contexts, making it harder for the model to retrieve relevant information.
 These issues hinder scalability to large environments.
-To address this, we design a hierarchical retrieval-augmented generation (RAG) pipeline aligned with the structure of \ours.

-This pipeline enables users to query the environment through \ours (e.g., ``Where is the coffee mug in the kitchen?") and receive answers grounded in the recovered 3D geometry and semantic data.
+To address this, we design a hierarchical multi-modal Retrieval-Augmented Generation (RAG) pipeline aligned with the structure of \ours.
+This pipeline enables users to query the environment using \ours (e.g., ``Where is the coffee mug in the kitchen?") and receive answers grounded in the recovered 3D geometry and semantic data.
 It also supports indirect references via attributes, status, or spatial relations to other objects in the scene.

-Our RAG pipeline consists of three main steps. \begin{itemize} \item We create text chunks from all information extracted from \ours keyframes and group them by their graph level, yielding four chunk types: floor, room, frame, and object.
-Each chunk contains text as described in (Sec.~\ref{subsec:scene_desc}). \item We compute vector embeddings for all chunks and index them by type, using~\cite{gpt4, douze2024faiss}. \item We build a visual vector database over all keyframes in the scene, as well as a separate database of object-level CLIP embeddings. \end{itemize}

-Grounding a target can be challenging for complex queries, e.g., those that refer indirectly via nearby objects, describe attributes such as shape or color, or omit the object's name entirely.
-To handle this, we use an LLM to parse the query into a \texttt{<target object>} and a set of \texttt{<anchor objects>}, following~\cite{linok2025beyondbarequeries}.
-We then compute embeddings for the \texttt{<target object>} and \texttt{<anchor objects>}.
-Then, hierarchically retrieve related text chunks, visual keyframes, and objects via cosine similarity.
-The resulting multi-modal context is passed to the LLM to generate the answer.
+We initialize our RAG system through three main indexing steps: first, we create text chunks from all information extracted from \ours keyframes and group them by their graph level, yielding four chunk types: floor, room, frame, and object.
+Each chunk contains text as described in Sec.~\ref{subsec:scene_desc}.
+Second, we compute vector embeddings for all chunks and index them by type, using OpenAI's embedding models~\cite{gpt4} and FAISS~\cite{douze2024faiss}.
+Third, we build a visual vector database over all keyframes in the scene, as well as a separate database of object-level CLIP~\cite{tschannen2025siglip} embeddings.
+Grounding a target can be challenging for complex queries, particularly those involving indirect references, attribute descriptions, or implicit targets.
+To handle this, we first employ an LLM to decompose the raw query $q$ into a set of semantic entities: \texttt{<target floor>}, \texttt{<target room>}, \texttt{<target object>}, and \texttt{<anchor objects>}.
+These entities guide the retrieval of a context bundle $C^*$ comprising a floor $F_i$, a room $R_{ij}$, and relevant contents $\mathcal{O}_{\text{rel}}, \mathcal{S}_{\text{rel}}$ that maximizes the posterior probability

+We approximate these conditional probabilities using cosine similarity between the query and the entity embeddings.
+We perform a top-$k$ selection at each level of the hierarchy, filtering objects and keyframes by the identified room $R_{ij}$ to ensure geometric consistency.
+The retrieved context $C^*$ can be supplied to an LLM to answer object-grounding or general 3D scene question-answering tasks.